Application & Admission

-- At least three years of full time experience following the completion of the first graduate theological degree.
+- At least three years of full time ministry experience

 - Strong affirmation from the congregation where you serve.

 - 4 Letters of recommendation - 1 from a professor and 1 from a pastor

 - Writing Sample in Theology or Biblical Exegesis.
 Write a 2800+ word academic paper on a theological topic or an exegetical paper on a specific biblical text.
 Footnotes must show evidence of Master level research.
 The purpose of this paper is to show your ability to research and write.
 Your paper is considered on the basis of research, content, informed reflection, valid conclusions, form and style (Turabian or SBL).
 You are welcome to refit one of the strongest papers you wrote during your Master of Divinity studies.